 - Bones – A longstanding Atlanta restaurant is Bones, known for their fabulous steaks.
-The old school decor and phenomenal service really set them apart from other restaurants in Atlanta.
+The old school decor and phenomenal service really set them apart from other restaurants in Atlanta and why it is one of the best steak restaurants in Atlanta.
 When dining with groups get the seafood platter.
 You can’t go wrong with the NY Strip steak, especially when paired with a Cabernet.

-- OAK Steakhouse – The lovely spot is located in Alpharetta’s Avalon.
+- Oak Steakhouse The lovely spot is located in Alpharetta’s Avalon and serves excellent steak.
 Filets, Rib-eyes and Strips are in the $50s, but the top of the line is the Dry Aged Steak from Mastery Purveyors of NYC.
 Dry aged beef is much less common than wet aged, mostly because of the price.
 The dry age process involved letting meat hang out in a cooler for about 21 days or more while allowing the flavors to develop fully.
 Read more about Oak Steakhouse.

 - McKendrick’s Choosing between a NY Strip and a Ribeye is a difficult choice, but both are exceptional at this Dunwoody steakhouse.
 Sides of Lobster Mac and Cheese, Butternut Squash and Brussels Sprouts weren’t anything to dismiss either.
 Be sure to save room for dessert and go for the Turtle Gelato pie.
 Read more about McKendrick’s Steakhouse.

 - Davio’s – While many think of this as an Italian restaurant and it’s name is Davio’s Northern Italian Steakhouse.
 The ribeye is huge and has a terrific amount of marbling for optimum flavor.
 For sides?
 Forget mashed potatoes, or creamed spinach like you get at all the other steakhouse.
-This is an Italian steakhouse.
+This is an Italian steakhouse, but still one of the best steak restaurants in Atlanta.
 You must get pasta as your side.